nonnenmacher/fof/docs/manual/en-US/chapters/xmlforms/form.md

 For all following fields you can set the following attributes:

 * **name** The name of the field.
 This has to match the table field name in the model.

+	If you want to create a header for a calculated field or for a column that doesn't correspond to a table field please use a name that doesn't overlap with the name of a column in the table.
+If you want to list a field many times (e.g. display a row selection checkbox and the record ID at the same time) you will have to use the same `name` in both fields, but use a different `id` attribute.
 * **type** The field type.
 See below for the available field types, as well as the options which can be specified in each one of them.
-* **label** The language string which will be used for the label of the field; this is a language string that will be fed to JText::_() for translation
+* **label** The language string which will be used for the label of the field; this is a language string that will be fed to JText::_() for translation.
+* **id** The `id` attribute for this field.
+Skip it to have FOF create one based on the field name.

+	If none is provided FOF will automatically create one using the convention component_modelname_fieldname_LABEL where component is the name of your component, modelname is the name of your model (usually equals to the view name) and fieldname is the name of the field.
+For example, for a component com_foobar, a view named items and a field named baz we get the language string COM_FOOBAR_ITEMS_BAZ_LABEL.
+* **emptylabel** Set this to 1 if you intend to have a field without a label
+* **description** The language string which will be used for the label of the field; this is a language string that will be fed to JText::_() for translation.
 * **required** Set it to 1, yes or true to make this a required field.
 If you use the form validation then the form cannot be submitted unless this value is filled in.

+> **IMPORTANT**
+>
+> The automatic label and description only apply if you are using Akeeba Strapper or if you are using Joomla!
+3.0 and later.
+If you are using FOF on plain old Joomla!
+2.5 you must provide the `label` and `description` attributes manually.

 # Field types